In recent years, nipple piercings have taken the piercing world by storm, exploding in popularity among both men and women.

 When it comes to piercings in sensitive areas, there tends to be a sexual stigma surrounding them.
 While these stigmas aren’t entirely unfounded—many who get their nipples pierced claim that it increases nipple sensitivity, adding to the bedroom fun—it’s not the only reason that people love to get their nipples pierced.

 Others who get their nipples pierced simply love the look.
-Your jewelry doesn’t always have to be showing, and sometimes it’s fun to have a more exotic piercing that only you know that you have.
+Your nipple rings don’t always have to be showing, and sometimes it’s fun to have a more exotic piercing that only you know that you have.